The Fibonacci Sequence, which sums each number with the one before it, is a great example of a problem that can be solved recursively.

 In order to run these functions you’ll need to run it from somewhere.
 You can run scripts from the command line using the node command installed with nodejs.
 You can read about the common ways to do this here.

-Understanding Recursive Fibonacci
+Understanding recursive Fibonacci

 Did you figure it out?
 Congratulations!
 But do you really understand what is taking place?
-If you need some help understanding what’s going on with this method, give Khan Academy’s Stepping Through Recursive Fibonacci Function video a watch.
+If you need some help understanding what’s going on with this function, give Khan Academy’s Stepping Through Recursive Fibonacci Function video a watch.
 If you prefer to read, Recursive Fibonacci Explained is also very helpful!

 Sorting algorithms are a great way to get to grips with recursion.
 One such algorithm is Merge Sort, a type of sort that lends itself well to recursion and can be much faster than other algorithms such as bubble sort on the right data sets.
 You’ll build a function which sorts a given array but uses a “merge sort” function for doing so.